Richard C. Friedman: Medical career

 Friedman studied at Bard College in the early 1960s, received his MD from the University of Rochester in 1966 and completed his psychiatric residency at Columbia University in 1970, following which he spent two years with the United States Army Medical Corps working in the psychiatric department of William Beaumont Army Medical Center in El Paso, Texas, with the rank of Major.
-He later worked at a number of hospitals in New York City whilst teaching at Columbia University and, from 1977, Cornell University.
+He later worked at several hospitals in New York City while teaching at Columbia University and, from 1977, Cornell University.
 He was appointed to the faculty at Columbia in 1978 and appointed Lecturer in Psychiatry in 1994; at Cornell, he was appointed the Clinical Professor of Psychiatry in 1996.
 He held both posts concurrently with that of Research Professor of Psychology at the Derner Institute, Adelphi University (appointed 1989).

 Research

 Friedman's early research was on deprivation experienced by physicians in training.
 He was the first person to demonstrate that sleep deprivation impaired the capacity of medical doctors in hospitals to function adequately.
 His later psychiatric research looked at sexuality; he was one of the coauthors of Sexuality: New Perspectives (1985), which addressed sex roles and sexual disorders in women.